winningproduct/learn-portal/content/1-explore/04-personas.md

 - Give your personas names :
   It helps to provide personalized content

-- Identify goals & painpoints
+- Identify goals & pain points :

   - Goals: What you want to accomplish and why you want to accomplish it.
   - Pain points: What stopped people from accomplishing their goals

-- Benifit of a persona
+- Benefits of using a persona :
   Identifying the correct persona is critical when creating customer journey maps and to validate a MVP (Minimum Viable Product) scope for product engineers.

 ## References